Packet radio: Physical

 Ways to achieve higher speeds than 1,200 bits/s, include using telephone modem chips via the microphone and audio out connectors.
 This has been proven to work at speeds up to 4,800 bit/s using fax V.27 modems in half-duplex mode.
-These modems use phase-shift keying which works fine when there is no amplitude-shift keying, but at faster speeds such as 9,600 bit/s, signal levels become critical and they are extremely sensitive to group delay in the radio.
+These modems use phase-shift keying, which works fine when there is no amplitude-shift keying, but at faster speeds, such as 9,600 bit/s, signal levels become critical, and they are extremely sensitive to group delay in the radio.
 These systems were pioneered by Simon Taylor (G1NTX) and Jerry Sandys (G8DXZ) in the 1980s.
-Other systems which involved small modification of the radio were developed by James Miller (G3RUH) and operated at 9,600 bit/s.
+Other systems, which involved small modification of the radio, were developed by James Miller (G3RUH) and operated at 9,600 bit/s.

 1,200 bit/s AFSK node controllers on 2 meters (144–148 MHz) are the most commonly found packet radio.
 For 1,200/2,400 bit/s UHF/VHF packet radio, amateurs use commonly available narrow band FM voice radios.
 For HF packet, 300 bit/s data is used over single sideband (SSB) modulation.
 For high speed packet (9,600 bit/s upwards), special radios or modified FM radios must be used.

 Custom modems have been developed which allow throughput rates of 19.2 kbit/s, 56 kbit/s, and even 1.2 Mbit/s over amateur radio links on FCC permitted frequencies of 440 MHz and above.
 However, special radio equipment is needed to carry data at these speeds.
 The interface between the "modem" and the "radio" is at the intermediate frequency part of the radio as opposed to the audio section used for 1,200 bit/s operation.
 The adoption of these high-speed links has been limited.

 In many commercial data radio applications, audio baseband modulation is not used.
-Data is transmitted by altering the transmitter output frequency between two distinct frequencies (in the case of FSK modulation, other alternates exist).
+Data is transmitted by altering the transmitter output frequency between two distinct frequencies (in the case of FSK modulation, other alternatives exist).